Wedding videography: History

 In the late 1980s and early 1990s, the state of the industry began to improve.
-Videographers began to form regional and national organizations, the largest, currently active organization being the Wedding and Event Videographers Association International (WEVA).
+Videographers began to form regional and national organizations: the largest, currently active organization being the Wedding and Event Videographers Association International (WEVA).
 Manufacturers created a market between the professional video camera and video camera consumer levels, known as the prosumer, which met the needs of this niche market.

 Towards the mid-1990s, the manufacturers introduced digital cameras, removing the last of the technological barriers that had impeded wedding videography since it was established.
-The cameras were small, mobile, worked even better than the already good analog cameras on the market in low light situations, and allowed the videographer to be discreet and not an intrusion to the events.
+The cameras were small, mobile, worked even better than the already good analog cameras on the market in low light situations, and allowed the videographer to be discreet.

 Post-production creativity took a major leap forward with the introduction of advanced tools like the Newtek Video Toaster in the early 1990s.
 This led to the introduction of other relatively inexpensive non-linear editing systems (NLE), which offered the editor many more creative options.
 But the delivery method still relied on an analog viewing system, VHS video tape.
 This changed in the late 1990s with introduction of the recordable DVD.
 Weddings and events were now recorded digitally, edited digitally, and delivered digitally, greatly improving the image quality.

-By the late 1990s, wedding videography had expanded beyond documentation of weddings.
-The majority of wedding videographers preferred to add the additional term of "event" to their description of service.
-New offerings, such as Love Stories, Photo Montages (a retrospective collection of photographs set to music), music videos, family biographies, anniversaries, Bar and Bat Mitzvahs, graduations, and many other one-time events were also being documented in large numbers on video.
-The general skill level of the industry's members improved and post-production capabilities reflected the standards of commercial productions.